SWojcik800/FileOrganizer/README.md

  - by extension of the file: option 4

 You can specify option and directory to organize in appconfig.txt or enter it manually.
-#Running the script
+# Running the script
-To run the script run main.py in your IDE or enter command: python project_directory main.py
+To run the script run main.py in your IDE or enter command: python project_directory/main.py

-For Python 3: python3 project_directory main.py
+For Python 3: python3 project_directory/main.py